 If you have a long-term permit, you should receive a renewal notice as your expiration date nears.
 Submit a copy of your current permit registration and proof of your valid driver's license or identification card to your local tax collector's office.
 Contact the tax collector in your county with any questions.

 Extensions are not allowed on temporary permits, so if your disability persists after your permit expires, you'll need to submit another application for a new temporary permit.

 Keep in mind that the disabled permit entitles an individual, not the vehicle, to the special parking privileges.
-Anyone who unlawfully uses a disabled parking permit could be fined $1,000 or spend six months in jail.
+Anyone who unlawfully uses a disabled parking permit could be fined or even receive time in jail.

 Do not loan your parking permit to friends or relatives.
 Even if someone is driving your vehicle to take care of your personal business, he or she can still be fined if you are not present in the vehicle at the time.